 - Following all safety guidelines for the use of hand/power tools and according to manufacturer’s instructions; and

 - Participating in training provided by the department and/or University.

 General Safety Precautions

 Employees who use hand and power tools and who are exposed to the hazards of falling, flying, abrasive and splashing objects, or exposed to harmful dusts, fumes, mists, vapors, or gases must be provided with the appropriate equipment needed, including Personal Protective Equipment, to protect them from the hazard.
-Refer to Personal Protective Equipment policy.
+Refer to the University of Chicago's Personal Protective Equipment policy.

 All hazards involved in the use of power tools can be prevented by following some basic safety rules:

 - Keep all tools in good condition with regular maintenance;